Newton numbers, vanishing polytopes and algebraic degrees: Introduction

 \begin{remark} In all reasonable problems we know where the usual Newton number appears, it is natural to interpret it (depending on the context) as either the $\ell$- or $e$-Newton number. \end{remark}

 We believe that the following question has a positive answer.

-\begin{Que} Does the $\ell$-Newton number of convenient polytopes in arbitrary cones have a natural geometric meaning? \end{Que}
+\begin{Que} Does the $\ell$-Newton number of convenient polytopes in arbitrary cones have a natural geometric interpretation? \end{Que}

 The $e$-Newton number and the $\ell$-Newton number are generally different.
 In \S \ref{Comparison_sec} we compare them with the usual Newton number.
-We conjecture that the $\ell$-Newton number is greater than or equal to the $e$-Newton number (see Conjecture \ref{nu_ell>nu_e_con}).
+We believe that the $\ell$-Newton number is greater than or equal to the $e$-Newton number (see Conjecture \ref{nu_ell>nu_e_con}).

-\subsection{$\ell$-Newton number and thin polytopes}
+\subsection{$\mathbf{\ell}$-Newton number and thin polytopes}

-Ehrhart theory studies lattice points in lattice polytopes.
-The $h^*$-polynomial of lattice polytopes is one of the main objects in Ehrhart theory.
-The local $h^*$-polynomial (or $\ell$-polynomial) is a natural refinement of the $h^*$-polynomial.
-Katz-Stapledon decomposition formulas provide decompositions of the $h^*$- and the local $h^*$-polynomials via polyhedral subdivision.
-These decomposition formulas also incorporate the $h$-polynomials of Eulerian posets and local $h$-polynomials (or $\ell$-polynomials) of strong formal subdivisions.
-We recall it all in \S \ref {ks_decomp_rec_sec}.
+Ehrhart theory generalizes Pick's theorem by studying the number of lattice points in integer dilations of lattice polytopes.
+The $h^*$-polynomial of lattice polytopes is a convenient way to encode this data.
+The local $h^*$-polynomial (or $\ell^*$-polynomial) is a natural refinement of the $h^*$-polynomial.
+Katz-Stapledon decomposition formulas provide decompositions of the $h^*$- and the local $h^*$-polynomials for polyhedral subdivision.
+These decomposition formulas also incorporate the $h$-polynomials of Eulerian posets and local $h$-polynomials (or $\ell$-polynomials) of strong formal subdivisions.We recall all of these concepts in \S \ref {ks_decomp_rec_sec}.

 Recall that ``$F\le C$'' means ``$F$ is a face of the cone $C$'' (see Example \ref{face_pos_ex}).